Anita Udeep: Career

 Anita then worked with actress Oviya for the coming-of-age film 90ML (2019), which garnered publicity prior to its release for its tackling of historically taboo subjects in Tamil cinema.
+Despite the controversies and negative reviews, the film did very well commercially and was a hit at the box office.

 Personal life

-Anita is married to Udeep, the CEO of Splash TV channel.
+Anita is married to Udeep and has 2 sons.